Santos Basin: IV – Frade Group (Turonian-Maastrichtian, middle post-salt sequence)

 The Itajaí-Açu Formation is 1545 m thick and comprises a thick interval of dark grey clayey rocks, interbedded with the clastics of the Santos and Juréia Formations.
 Within this formation, the Ilhabela Member includes the turbiditic sandstones occurring along the section.
 The sedimentary environment is thought to be marine talus to open basin.
-Biostratigraphic data from palynomorphs, calcareous nanofossils and planktonic foraminifera indicate a Late Cretaceous age (Cenomanian-Maastrichtian).
+Biostratigraphic data from palynomorphs, calcareous nannofossils and planktonic foraminifera indicate a Late Cretaceous age (Cenomanian-Maastrichtian).